-It might be that you run into Out-of-Gas for sha256, ripemd160 or ecrecover on a private blockchain.
-The reason for this is that those are implemented as so-called precompiled contracts and these contracts only really exist after they received the first message (although their contract code is hardcoded).
-Messages to non-existing contracts are more expensive and thus the execution runs into an Out-of-Gas error.
-A workaround for this problem is to first send e.g. 1 Wei to each of the contracts before you use them in your actual contracts.
-This is not an issue on the official or test net.
+Note: When running sha256, ripemd160 or ecrecover on a private blockchain, you might encounter Out-of-Gas.
+This is because these functions are implemented as "precompiled contracts" and only really exist after they receive the first message (although their contract code is hardcoded).
+Messages to non-existing contracts are more expensive and thus the execution might run into an Out-of-Gas error.
+A workaround for this problem is to first send Wei (1 for example) to each of the contracts before you use them in your actual contracts.
+This is not an issue on the main or test net.